The Beautiful Lie

 The Technology Cycle

-Shortly after I left my last corporate job I had a conversation with a former Chief of Staff for one of our state premiers.
+Shortly after I left my last corporate job, I had a conversation with a former Chief of Staff for one of our state premiers.
 He observed that most countries are kleptocracies.
 However they appear, behind closed doors racketeers are pillaging the nation’s assets.

 I said I was glad I don’t live in such a country.
 “What makes you think that?” he asked.